kenntcky/picoCTF/Reverse-Engineering/GDB-baby-step-1.md

 ```

 We can see that the `mov` instructions were used to move the hexadecimal value `0x86342` into the `EAX` register.<br/>
-With that, we can assume that the EAX register contains the hexadecimal value `0x86342`.
+With that, we can assume that the `eax` register contains the hexadecimal value `0x86342`.

 Then we just need to convert those hexadecimal to a decimal, and put it in the picoCTF{} flag format.
 Voila, we just solved the challenge.